rileykzuckert/suicide-rates/README.md

 # suiciderates
-Analysis of global suicide rate data from 1985 to 2016
+Data analysis and visualizations of global suicide rate data from 1985 to 2016

 Programming Language: Python